 Following Boston College, Mrs. Westerman-Keuning attended the University of Miami School of Law where she graduated Cum Laude in 2009.
 She received a CALI Future in Excellence Award which is awarded to the best student in the class for her Asylum & Removal Workshop taught by former Krome Immigration Judge, Kenneth Hurewitz.
 During all three years at the University of Miami ("UM"), she worked as a legal intern in the field of immigration law.
 She served as an intern at UM’s Community Health Rights Education Clinic where she provided free legal services through Jackson Memorial Hospital to indigent clients, most of whom were HIV+ and homeless.
 Also during law school, she worked as a law clerk for more than one year at the law office of Julie C. Ferguson, P.A. assisting Ms. Ferguson with her immigration cases.
 She additionally interned at Church World Services during her first year of law school, a non-profit immigration organization offering low-price and free immigration services to indigent clients as part of a HOPE Fellowship awarded to her by UM’s Center for Ethics and Public Service.

-FL General: This program is approved for 9.0 units of general CLE in Florida through September 3, 2017.
+FL General: This program is no longer approved for CLE in Florida.
+CLE expired September 3, 2017.